SakirParlakbileker/Translate-App/README.md

-## Translate Plus
+## Translate App - with React and Redux Toolkit Thunk

-Translate Plus is a web application built with React and Redux Toolkit Thunk, designed to provide seamless translation services with a user-friendly interface.
+Translate App is a web application built with React and Redux Toolkit Thunk, designed to provide seamless translation services with a user-friendly interface.
 It leverages RapidAPI's Text Translator for fast and accurate translations.

 ### GIF: